nwdigitalradio/n7nix/usbsnd/README.md

 ```

 ### How to run usb_set.sh
-* How to run script to set sound card to USB device
+* How to run script to set config files to use a DINAH USB sound device as the default sound card

 * Verify there are no problems with current running installation
 ```
+cd
+cd n7nix/usbsnd

+./usb_set.sh -s
 ax25-status
 ```

-* Run the script witch will edit these files:
+* Run the _usb_set.sh_ script which will edit above mentioned config files:

-  * /usr/local/etc/ax25/port.conf
-  * /usr/local/etc/ax25/ax25d.conf
-  * /usr/local/etc/ax25/axports
-  * /etc/direwolf.conf
-* The following command sets the baud rate to 9600 baud.
+* The following ```usb_set.sh``` command sets the baud rate to 9600 baud.
   * This should match the jumper plug 1 (JP1) settings on the [DINAH PCB](https://kitsforhams.com/wp-content/uploads/2022/10/DINAH-V4-Construction-Manual_v4.0.pdf)
 ```
 cd